 LIMINA - Theological perspectives from Graz is the scientific open-access journal of the Faculty of Catholic Theology at the University of Graz.
 The thematic focus of LIMINA is on current transformation processes and is oriented towards the following questions: What are the socially, culturally, politically, religiously and ecclesiastically most challenging changes and upheavals of the present?
 How can these be addressed from a theological perspective?
 In what way do they require innovative methodological and interdisciplinary approaches?
 How do these changes and conflicts transform theology itself?

-We are looking for academic papers in German or English for LIMINA 9:1 (Spring 2026): "Orientation"
+We are looking for academic papers in German or English, which can also be interdisciplinary and methodologically unconventional.

 Vol. 8 No. 1 (2025): What is childhood?
 Philosophical, cultural and theological perspectives